-A: If you hold shares in your name as the stockholder of record, you may vote those shares in person at the Annual Meeting.
+A: Meeting at The Landmark.
+If you hold shares in your name as the stockholder of record, you may vote those shares in person at the Annual Meeting.
 If you hold shares beneficially in street name, you may vote those shares in person at the Annual Meeting only if you obtain a legal proxy from the broker or other agent that holds your shares.
-Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy card or follow the voting instructions described below so that your vote will be counted if you later decide not to attend.